robyftp/Tree/README.md

-## Why do trees seem suspicious on sunny days?
-Dunno, they're just a bit shady.
+## What do you get when you cross a bee and a sheep?
+A bah-humbug.